What is GST(Goods and Services Tax) in India? Complete Guide

 Multi-Tiered Taxation: The tax is imposed at every step of the product lifecycle, from procurement of raw materials to the point of sale to the end consumer, covering all intermediate processes like manufacturing and distribution.

 Incremental Value Taxation: The system taxes the added value at each stage of the supply chain, ensuring that businesses only pay tax on the value they add, not on the entire product value.
-This is facilitated through a credit mechanism, allowing businesses to deduct the tax they've paid on inputs from their liability on outputs, effectively preventing a "tax on tax" scenario.
+It is facilitated through a credit mechanism, allowing businesses to deduct the tax they've paid on inputs from their liability on outputs, effectively preventing a " tax on tax" scenario.

-Tax Components: The structure is bifurcated into three distinct components, tailored to different types of transactions: - A federal component for transactions within the same state or union territory. - A state or union territory component for intra-state transactions. - An integrated component for transactions between different states or territories, as well as international imports.
+Tax Components: The structure is bifurcated into three distinct components, tailored to different types of transactions: - A federal component for transactions within the same state or union territory. - A state or union territory component for intra-state transactions. - An integrated component for transactions between different states or territories and international imports.

 Digital Compliance: An online portal supports the entire process, from registration and tax filing to payment, ensuring transparency, efficiency, and ease of compliance for businesses.